karmab/kcli/README.md

 This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
 It will also report IPS for any VM connected to a dhcp-enabled libvirt network and generally for every VM deployed from this client.
+There is additional support for VirtualBox

 It started because I switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)

 ##  Wouldnt it be cool to:

 - Interact with libvirt without XML
+- Interact The same way with virtualbox
 - Declare all your objects(vm, containers, networks, ansible,...) in a single yaml file!
 - Easily grab and share those files from github
 - Easily Test all Redhat Infrastructure products, and their upstream counterpart
 - Easily share private keys between your vms
 - Inject all configuration with cloudinit
 - Use the default cloud images

 ## Demo!